OT4kids

-Sensory Chalk Walk Obstacle Courses
+Sensory Chalk Walk

-Lockdown has finally given us the impetus to create some Chalk Walk Obstacle Courses for our neighbourhood.
+Lockdown has finally given us the impetus to create some Chalk Walk Obstacle Courses for our neighbour hood.
 (See video examples below.)
 I’ve always wanted to make these, and now that we have started, my son loves making them too.

 People often think these chalk walks are difficult to make, however they’re so fun and you can involve your kids in making them too.
 We have now made a bunch of these during the past couple of months, including for younger and older children.